Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate: In situ observation of supersolid stripes

 A major challenge for the observation of the supersolid density modulation is the large optical density of the cloud and the small period of the stripes $d$ ($<$ \SI{1}{\micro\meter}).
 Previous experiments circumvented this difficulty by indirectly revealing the density modulation through Bragg scattering of light \cite{Li2017,Putra2020}.
-We instead obtain direct access to the stripes by magnifying the density distribution by a factor of $25\pm2$ along the modulated direction with matter-wave optics, before observing the magnified stripes with absorption imaging \cite{methods}.
+We instead obtain direct access to the stripes by magnifying the density distribution by a factor of $25\pm2$ along the modulated direction with matter-wave optics, before observing the magnified stripes with absorption imaging (Fig. \ref{Fig:M3}) \cite{methods}.
 Figure \ref{Fig:Fig2}(a) shows a typical in situ atomic density distribution, as well as the corresponding integrated density profile for a spin-orbit coupling strength $\hbar\Omega=2.00\pm0.08\,E_\mathrm{R}$.
-We find that the position of the stripes, given by the spatial phase $\phi$ of the modulation pattern, takes random values from one experimental realization to another (see right panel).
+The presence of harmonic confinement favors a supersolid modulated density profile with a maximum at the center of the trap.
+However, for our experimental parameters the energy penalty for displacing the stripes is negligible (Fig. \ref{Fig:M2}) \cite{methods}.
+As a result, the stripe position, given by the spatial phase $\phi$ of the modulation pattern, takes random values from one experimental realization to another (Fig. \ref{Fig:Fig2}(a), bottom right).